 Determine Costs of Benefits Versus Costs of Penalties

-Now the company can determine if it will cost more to provide employees with benefits or to pay the penalties incurred by violating the provisions of the ACA.
+Companies can determine whether it will cost more to provide employees with benefits or to pay the penalties incurred by violating the employer shared responsibility provisions of the ACA.

-Consult with an Advisor
+Consult With an HR Advisor

-Present the Budget to Executives
+Present the Forecast